square/microsite/_pages/mobile-interview-project.md

  * Q) **Can I use SwiftUI (iOS) or Compose (Android)?**

 Feel free to do so.
-We are adopting Compose now on Android!
-However, note that we do not (yet) write code in Swift UI at Block.
+We are adopting Compose now on Android as well as SwiftUI in some parts of Block.

  * Q) **Is there a minimum SDK version or deployment target we should use?**